 It’s time for a fresh start.
 There’s too much info out there and much of it conflicts with one another.
 How are you supposed to know what to do to help yourself get to where you want to be?
 You could research all day and still not be sure what to believe.

-I recently saw a video of a girl looking at a picture of herself as a kid thoroughly enjoying a birthday cake with not a care in the world.
+I recently saw a video of a woman looking at a picture of herself as a kid thoroughly enjoying a birthday cake with not a care in the world.
 She was wishing to go back to that time where she could enjoy cake without the guilt and negative feelings.
 So many people commented and craved that feeling.

 Why does that have to be gone?
-Why can’t be erase what we know and start fresh?
+Why can’t we erase what we know and start fresh?
 The dieting world changes everyday and there’s always a new approach that promises to be the thing that will work this time.
 We go on and on like this year after year.

 Unfortunately, there’s not a guaranteed way that works for everyone.
 There are some general ideas such as eat more fruits and vegetables and exercise more.
 We know the general idea but when it comes down to the nitty gritty with plans and rules and restrictions, that’s when things get tricky.